-Avianis offers integrations with CAMP, AvTrak, Gulfstream CMP and Flightdocs.
+Avianis offers integrations with CAMP/AvTrak/Gulfstream CMP and Flightdocs.
 These integrations allow users to pull due items into Avianis and push current aircraft times to the various tracking systems.
-Pushing the times from Avianis to CAMP is a manual process (go to Maintenance > Integration).
+Pushing the times from Avianis to the 3rd party maintenance integration is an automatic sync each night.
+The times can also be pushed manually in Maintenance > Integration.
 Once the integration is connected, the inspections pull from the tracking software to Avianis daily.
 If needed, the user can pull manually in between.

 Prerequisite: Before the aircraft can be configured in Avianis you must reach out to the different providers (see contact information below) and have them turn on the integration for your organization.
 They will provide you with a username and password which will be utilized when setting up the aircraft profiles in your Avianis account.